July 25, 2024

 Cultural and Functional Differences

-For instance, Fiat, an Italian automobile company once damaged its brand reputation in China when it used the Hollywood Actor, Richard Gere in a commercial.
-The advert was offensive to the Chinese as Richard Gere is an open supporter of Tibet and the Dalai Lama both of which it has a tenuous relationship with.
+For instance, Fiat, an Italian automobile company, once damaged its brand reputation in China when it used the Hollywood Actor Richard Gere in a commercial.
+The advert was offensive to the Chinese as Richard Gere is an open supporter of Tibet and the Dalai Lama, both of which it has a tenuous relationship with.

 If you have ever tried to make an online purchase and the currency was different from what is obtainable in your region or if you ever tried to sign up for an event and the date format (dd/mm/yy – yy/mm/dd) or time was different from what you are used to, that was a classic example of how not considering the functional elements of localization detracts from a smooth user experience.